fredpchang/FlightHopper/README.md

 Finding the best flights between a list of cities

 ## Recommendation System
 When entering a US airport, FlightHopper will return a list of popular destinations from that city.
+This feature is built into both search types.

 --------------------------------------------------------------